jonnypeace/backups-tar.gzip/README.md

 * If you have made an error during testing, it is _best to remove all the files (including the file.inc) and start over_.
 * I've included a -h flag for help, which provides an example of backup and recovery.
 In the examples provided, i've named this script backup.sh.

+Why this and not use tar directly?
+Well...

+* You could use tar directly, but the idea here is to manage a little more automation for tar..
+Including:
+  - 2 weeks worth of backups always organized
+  - backups are incremental and automated therefore taking up less disk space.
+  - Easier to remember syntax for recovery.
+What us

 ## The backup & recovery script -h (help with examples)

 ```bash